Frosthaven/zmk-config/README.md

  - (Optional) Compatible Displays: [nice!view](https://nicekeyboards.com/nice-view/)

 ## The Default Layer
 Layer 0 is the default layer, `COLE-DH`.
-This is a Colemak layout with the Mod-DH modifications.
+This is a ColemakDH layout.
+*Note: Actions in ble text indicate that you must hold the key down for it to activate.*

 ![Layer 0](/visual/LAYER0.png)

-To access other layers while typing, you will be holding down the layer keys, shown in red.
- - Holding down the left key enables `SYMBOLS`
- - Holding down the right key enables `NUMPAD`
- - Holding down both keys enables `SYSTEM`.

-## Layers
-*Note: Keys with blue text indicate that you must hold the key for that action to take effect.
-Tapping the key will do the other listed action.*

 ![Layer 5](/visual/LAYER5.png)
 ![Layer 6](/visual/LAYER6.png)
 ![Layer 7](/visual/LAYER7.png)